denali-js/core/roadmap.md

 * [STRETCH] The default HTML error page could embed node inspector, potentially even pause on the exception in question
-* Interactive REPL environment
-  * allow it to start in debug mode, or to send a SIG to the process to trigger REPL

 # Addons